TinyPedal/TinyPedal/docs/customization.md

 [**`Back to Top`**](#)

-## Shared memory API
+## Telemetry API
-**Shared Memory API options can be accessed from `Config` menu in main window.
+**Telemetry API options can be accessed from `Config` menu in main window.
 Some options may only be relevant to certain API.**

     api_name
 Set API name for accessing data from supported API.